rhevorn/shape/docs/ARCHITECTURE.md

 only when exactly one parses successfully.
 Their JSON Schema representations are `anyOf` and `oneOf`, respectively.

-## Public compatibility decisions
+## Intentional decisions

-- Email validation accepts plain mailbox addresses parsed by `net/mail`; display names are rejected, and deliverability is explicitly out of scope.
+- Email validation accepts plain mailbox addresses parsed by `net/mail`; display names are rejected, and deliverability is out of scope.
-- Error codes and structured fields are API.
-Human-readable messages may improve between minor releases and should not be parsed by applications.
+- Error codes, paths, and structured `Issue` fields are the machine API.
+  Catalog message text is for humans and may change; prefer codes and paths.
 - Invalid schema construction parameters panic because they are programmer errors; untrusted input never causes a construction panic.
 - Concrete builders should be created with their constructor functions.
 A useful zero value is not promised for composites that require child definitions.
 - `CoerceFloat` is an intentional convenience alias for `CoerceFloat64`.
+- There is no dedicated `net/http` adapter; handlers call root JSON helpers.

 The repository is licensed under MIT.

-## Extended implementation status

-The self-contained v0.2 features are implemented: enum, literal, same-output unions, nullable values, explicit coercion, time/duration, URL/UUID/IP, and context-aware refinements. v0.3 metadata and JSON Schema Draft 2020-12 export are implemented.
-Standard-library v0.4 adapters cover OpenAPI 3.1 and `net/http` without adding dependencies.

-Framework-specific adapters remain separate future work because adding Gin, Echo, Fiber, or similar frameworks to the root module would violate the dependency-light core and requires choosing concrete external API versions.
+## Current surface

+Implemented in the root module: primitives, generic numbers, collections, typed objects (`Field` and `Fields`), transforms, refinements, explicit coercion, time/duration, URL/UUID/IP, enum/literal/union/oneOf/nullable, lazy recursion, JSON parse helpers, metadata/`Annotate`, locale catalogs, and labels.
+Stdlib-only adapters cover JSON Schema Draft 2020-12 and OpenAPI 3.1 export (`jsonschema`, `openapi` packages).

+Framework-specific integrations (Gin, Echo, Fiber, and similar) stay out of the root module so ordinary users do not inherit third-party dependency graphs.